morevnaproject-org/papagayo-ng/readme.md

 ## Tips
 Here are a couple tips for source code that you may want to modify:

 By default, Papagayo-NG uses the Preston Blair phoneme set.
 There is also Fleming & Dobbs phoneme set available.
-The phoneme sets are stored in the phonemes_*.py files.
+The phoneme sets are stored in the phonemes sub folder.
 If you want to add a different set of phonemes, you can use existing sets as examples.
-Also, take a look at the instructions in the phonemes.py file.

 To add breakdowns for other languages create a new language configuration in rsrc/languages/<language> inside you need to place a configuration file (see italian for an example of how to configure a breakdown)  You will also need to create a breakdown class.
 These live in breakdowns.
 The naming convention is <language>_breakdown.py.
 Just examine one of the existing ones for how to make it work.
 Make sure the function to call your breakdown processing is called breakdownWord.